 Commercial Airlines Jobs

 What is stopping you from a career in aviation?
 Are you worried about the availability of job prospects with a commercial airline or concerned about salary?
 With the current pilot shortage, this is one career with built-in job security and excellent pay.
-Captains flying for the major airlines earn as much as $200,000+ annually.
-The pay is great, the job is secure, and flying as a commercial pilot offers a unique opportunity to broaden your cultural and professional horizons.
+For example, captains flying for the major airlines earn as much as $300,000+ annually.
+The pay is great, and the job is secure.
+So, flying as a commercial pilot offers a unique opportunity to broaden your cultural and professional horizons.
 The rewards to this career of a lifetime far outweigh the challenges.
-The supply and demand for Airline Transport Pilots (ATP) has never been so out of balance, with the demand far outweighing the supply.
+The supply and demand for Airline Transport Pilots (ATP) has never been so great, with the demand far outweighing the supply.

 Why is there a pilot shortage?

 There has never been a better time to pursue a career with the airlines.
-Several major factors have impacted commercial aviation, leading to the perfect storm for the current pilot shortage:
+For example, several major factors have impacted commercial aviation.
+This has led to the current pilot shortage:

 - Expansions by major airlines due to the public demand for more flights